Skip to content

 check()

-User-defined rules and library files can be placed in the custom.rules.d, and if there are custom lua reference library files, they can be placed in the custom.rules.d/libs directory.
+User-defined rules and libraries can be placed in the custom.rules.d directory.
+If there are custom Lua reference libraries, they can be placed in the custom.rules.d/libs directory.

-When pointing to another path, you only need to modify the configuration file scheck.conf:
+When pointing to another path, simply modify the configuration file scheck.conf:

 [system]